 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 We’ve become pretty big fans of homemade lemonade this year.
 Not that we weren’t before, but we seem to have made more this year.
-Watermelon lemonade is still a favorite, but this blueberry version is right up there in the prettiness stakes.
+Watermelon lemonade is still a favorite, and we love the freshness of mint lemonade, but this blueberry version is right up there in the prettiness stakes.

 I mean, isn’t that beautiful color just wonderful?